Trinity County officials worried that large neighboring wildfire could spread into area

 “They’re going around again I think a second time where the fire line with the dozers to try and contain it but they’re really fearful that the winds start blowing that it’s just gonna blow ash all across that and we’re gonna be back over starting it again,” said Wallace.

-Sheriff Wallace said the Walker County fire has burned between 1,500 to 2,000 acres so far, but it is just one of the many that East Texas firefighters are seeing this month.
+Officials said the Walker County fire has burned between 1,850 acres so far, but it is just one of the many that East Texas firefighters are seeing this month.

 “This month we’re at 27 fires right now which is highly unusual for us.
 We’re usually half that amount.
 Last month we were almost 24 fires,” said Johnson